acapria/BV-BRC-Docs_acapria/docroot/education/index.rst

 Once you have published your education workspace, you will need to contact the BV-BRC in order to have your workspace added to our list of public education workspaces (see **Accessing Education Workspaces** below).
 You can contact us via two ways:

    **a.
-Directly email a BV-BRC outreach team member** Contact a member of our outreach team to let us know you wish to have your workspace added to the public list.
-Be sure to include to title of your workspace within your email, and that the workspace contains the required material as outlined above.
+Directly email a BV-BRC outreach team member**.
+   Contact a member of our outreach team to let us know you wish to have your workspace added to the public list.
+Be sure to include the title of your workspace within your email, and ensure that the workspace contains the required material as outlined above.
 With your request, you may reach out to:

       Jamal Sheriff, jsheri6@uic.edu

       Rachel Poretsky, microbe@uic.edu

+   **b.
+Through the BV-BRC Community Slack Workspace**.
+   You can also send your requests as a direct message through Slack to either Jamal Sheriff or Rachel Poretsky, or post your request directly to the #education channel.
+Find information on how to join the BV-BRC Community Slack below (see **Getting Help** below).

 Accessing Education Workspaces
 ------------------------------------------
 List of all educational workspaces

-Troubleshooting and Getting Help
+Getting Help
 ------------------------------------------